DavidAllmon/passpro/readme.txt

 * Improved security by dequeuing chat scripts and styles when protection is active

 == Upgrade Notice ==

+= 1.0.8 =
+This update fixes styling issues with the email input field and improves the overall consistency of the form interface in the password management page.

 = 1.0.7 =
 This update improves the admin interface with dropdown font selectors, fixes color picker issues, and streamlines the settings page by removing unnecessary previews.